-A ceiling fan is one of the most useful home appliances and does the job of providing us with cool air during summer months.
-The conventional ceiling fans work directly through single phase induction motors.
-A motor is definitely the most important part of any ceiling fan as upon it depends on its performance and operation.
+A ceiling fan is one of the most useful home appliances and does the job of providing us with cool air during the summer months.
+The conventional ceiling fans work directly through single-phase induction motors.
+A motor is definitely the most important part of any ceiling fan as it depends on its performance and operation.
 If the motor goes faulty, the fan won’t work and you may have to get it repaired.

-Learn How to Fix Ceiling Fan That Don’t Spin
+Learn How to Fix Ceiling Fan That Doesn’t Spin

-Here is some information about ceiling fan motors which is important to understand before we move onto ceiling fan repair information;
+Here is some information about ceiling fan motors which is important to understand before we move on ceiling fan repair information.

-The reason why single phase induction motors are needed in ceiling fans is because they are easy to handle and also convenient to repair.
-They are cost effective and simple in their design.
+The reason why single-phase induction motors are needed in ceiling fans is that they are easy to handle and also convenient to repair.
+They are cost-effective and simple in their design.

 They prove to be an economical choice as far as home and office use is concerned.

 The power output of loaded supplies is small and this is another reason they are used widely.

 Ceiling fans work on induction motors which convert electric energy into mechanical energy.

 The capacitor of these fans torques up the electric motor which makes it run just after the start.

 What happens is that the current reaches the motor and then makes it way towards the coil which is wrapped around the metal base.
 Now as the current conducts in the wire, a magnetic field is formed and this puts force in a clockwise direction.